Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 Function for the DevNonce check.
 If the current LNS is not the preferred gateway, it drops the message immediately.

-❔ We could also consider storing the information that we were the losing LNS locally on the LNS and handle "backoff" in the same way as in the Data flow.
-The advantages of doing that are:

-- subsequent first Data (or future Join) requests do not switch the connection
-- same handling as in the Data flow (therefore easier to understand)
+Problem

+- Join received from LNS1 and LNS2: LNS1 wins
+- First data message received only on LNS2, Function should inform LNS1 that it's the losing one (information about the winning LNS needs to be "shared" between joins and data messages).

+#### Decision

+We decide to go with the simpler solution of closing the connection immediately after a Join and let the data flow re-establish it if needs to be.
+Disadvantage is that the first data message is more likely to miss the window due to having re-establish the connection.
+  LNS also stores locally that it was the losing LNS and delays on a future re-join or future data messages.

+#### Alternative

-Alternative is to do nothing and accept that a one-off connection stealing on the first Data message can happen.
+- Do nothing and accept that a one-off connection stealing on the first Data message can happen.

 ### Data flow: LoRaDevice not in LoRaDeviceCache

 Currently, if LoRaDevice is not in the cache we search on the Function for all devices that have that DevAddr.
-Then we get their twins which could result in a connection switch.
+Then we get all their twins which could result in a connection switch.

-We should instead ❔

-- Amend DeviceGetter.GetDevice so that it returns info about whether we are the winning gateway
-  - if we are, it is safe to load the twin (we already have the connection)
-  - if we are not the winning LNS, we should not load the twin drop the message and mark ourselves as the losing gateway
-    - next time we get a message from that device we should artificially delay ourselves and check again on the Function.
-      - if this time we are the winning LNS we load the twin.
-      - if not we drop the message again.
-  - This would require moving the Mic computation on the Function (?)
+#### Decision

+After loading all the twins for the LoRaDevice(s), we close the connections immediately.
+This is equivalent to how we [handle Join requests](#handling-of-join-requests)

+#### Alternative

+- Currently the DeviceGetter.GetDevice returns a list of devices that match the provided DevAddr.
+We considered changing the Function to return a single device instead of a list and only load the twin for this one on the LNS side.
+For this the Function should perform the Mic computation which means that we would need to send the payload to the cloud.
+This is a deal breaker for us.

 ### Handling of ABP relax frame counter reset

 When we detect a device reset after a message, we currently save the twin immediately and then clear the Function cache.
 This twin write could result in a connection ping-pong.

-We should instead:
+#### Decision

 - Clear the cache in the Function as we do currently.
 - The Function is changed to return if we are the losing LNS.
 If we are the losing one, we drop the message here, mark ourselves as the losing gateway etc.
 - Otherwise we process message normally and at the end update the twin as we currently do.

+#### Alternative

-Alternative considered but discarded because of a possible connection switch: use the Function to do both operations
+- Use the Function to do both operations: idea was discarded because of a connection switch

-- update the device twin frame counter to 0 (as frame counter is a reported property it needs to be changed via a DeviceClient that could cause a connection switch)
+  - update the device twin frame counter to 0.
+As frame counter is a reported property it needs to be changed via a DeviceClient that would cause a connection switch.
   - Clear or update the cache entry with frame counter down and up to 0.
   - Returns the result to the LNS: whether it was the winning or losing one
   - LNS reacts as described in the [main data flow section](#main-data-message-flow)

 ### Main data message flow